JohnFuhrm12/Dharma-Pasteleria/README.md

 # Dharma-Pastelería
-A pastry store e-commerce site made with React.js.
+A pastry store e-commerce site in Spanish made for a client in Buenos Aires, Argentina.
+Made with React.js and deployed using Netlify.